Fostering Employability and Inclusion

 Proudly independent nationwide charity.

-We exist to empower people with Physical Disabilities or ABI conditions and Organisations to thrive together.
+We exist to empower people with Physical Disabilities or TBI conditions and Organisations to thrive together.

 EmployAbility offers training, support and recruitment services for employers committed to becoming disability-inclusive, whilst providing mentorship and assistance for job candidates living with physical disability to help them land their dream role.